miniyarov/minigram/README.md

 Minigram
 ========

-Define hashtags and let the app grab instagram photos for that hashtag and print them for your.
+Define hashtags and let the app grab instagram photos for that hashtag and print them for you.

 This app is intented to be used in a stand.
 Do not use in production.